WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 4. **Translate Maintainer Information:**
    - Open `maintainer_information.md`.
    - Translate the content into your language, ensuring accuracy.
-   - **If you are part of the WSF team, use:**
+   - **If you are part of the WSF team, use for the 3rd line:**
      ```
-     All information here is always accurate and up to date.
+     All information here is accurate and up to date.
      ```
    - **Otherwise, translate the following:**
      ```markdown